WildestAI/wildest-vscode-ext/docs/Product Status - Phase 1.md

 ---

 ## Summary
-- **Current Progress:** Steps 1, 2, and 3 of Phase 1 are complete (project setup, scripts, build system, command registration, and WebviewPanel creation).
+- **Current Progress:** Steps 1–5 of Phase 1 are complete (project setup, scripts, build system, command registration, WebviewPanel creation, and CLI integration with correct environment setup).
+The extension no longer calculates the diff itself; all git/diff logic is handled by the Rust CLI.
-- **Next Step:** Implement logic to obtain raw Git diff content for a changeset.
+- **Next Step:** Load the generated HTML from the CLI into the webview panel.

-_This status is based on the Product Roadmap as of 27 May 2025._
+_This status is based on the Product Roadmap as of 1 June 2025._